sigetg/sigetg/README.md

 ### Hi there 👋
 - Leading development of the CTVDashboard @ CTVBuyer.
-- Currently developing the CTVDashboard in Node.js/React, but also work in Rust, C, Java, Python, Swift, and Ruby (rails).
+- Currently developing in Node.js/React, but also work in Rust, C, Java, Python, Swift, and Ruby (rails).

 <!--
 **sigetg/sigetg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.